 I placed his hand where the baby had kicked.

 I was six months pregnant.
 Sean David Howard II was due in March.
-Sean and I were positive he had been conceived June 14th, the night we had celebrated our one-year wedding anniversary.
+Sean and I were confident he had been conceived June 14th, the night we had celebrated our one-year wedding anniversary.
 We couldn't be more thrilled, more excited.
 Sean was overjoyed that it was a boy.
-I was pleased, too, but I would have been just as pleased with a girl.
+I was pleased, too, but I would have been just as happy about a girl.

 It turned out to be a non-issue.
 Alison had known almost immediately, the moment I passed on a glass of wine.